-The Section 8 Housing Assistance Program is a federally funded program that assists low-income families by subsidizing a portion of their monthly rent and providing a utility allowance.
-It offers direct payments to landlords and covers the difference between what the tenant can reasonably afford and the reasonable rental charges of the landlord.
-To qualify for the program, a family must meet the low-income guidelines set by HUD and rental units must meet Housing Quality Standards and local codes, and pass an inspection by the BMHA.
+The Section 8 Housing Assistance Program is funded by the federal government that helps low-income families.
+The program works by subsidizing a portion of their monthly rent and providing a utility allowance.
+It pays the landlord directly and covers the difference between what the tenant can afford and the reasonable rental charges of the landlord.
+To be eligible for the program, families must meet the low-income guidelines set by HUD.
+Also, rental units must meet Housing Quality Standards and local codes, and pass an inspection by the BMHA.

 Section 3 Program

-The Section 3 Program provides employment opportunities in the construction field with contractors working on housing authority properties.
-Participants will be expected to participate in a Job Readiness Workshop and 10-hour OSHA Construction, and pass a pre-employment drug test prior to being referred to contractors for employment.
+The Section 3 Program offers job opportunities in the construction industry to individuals interested in working with contractors on housing authority properties.
+In order to be referred to a contractor for employment, participants will need to attend a Job Readiness Workshop, complete a 10-hour OSHA construction course, and pass a pre-employment drug test..

 Applicants must be 18 years or older, reside in Erie County, and meet the income limit guidelines.